Władysław Turowicz: Early life and education

 Turowicz was born to an aristocratic family in the village of Wadziejewsko in Siberia (Russia) in 1908, where he graduated from high school.
 The Polish name of the village may suggest it was inhabited by Poles who were exiled or imprisoned by the Tsar, as it was unusual for Polish aristocrats to live in Siberia for non-political reasons.

 From an early age on, Turowicz was fascinated by aviation technology and had collected different models of aircraft.
 Due to this passion, he moved to Warsaw where he attended the most prestigious engineering institute, the Warsaw University of Technology (WTU) in 1930, majoring in aeronautical engineering; upon graduation, he received his PhD with honours in 1936.
 He completed an MSc in astrodynamics in 1937 from the same institution.

 While at Warsaw University of Technology, Turowicz joined and became a pioneering member of a Aeroklub Polski (better known as Polish Aero Club) where he worked and studied with noted Polish engineers to the field of aerospace engineering.
 As a member of Polski Club, he had an opportunity to study and work with Ryszard Bartel, Jerzy Drzewiecki and Henry Millicer, amongst others.
 It was at the Aero Club that Turowicz met his future wife, Zofia Turowicz with whom he would have 4 children.
 He completed an MSc in astrodynamics in 1937 from the same institution.

-He joined the Polish Air Force as an aeronautical engineer and fighter pilot, but later emigrated to United Kingdom where he joined the Royal Air Force in 1939 as a reservist Polish pilot.

 World War II and RAF career

-Though initially joining the Polish Air Force, Turowicz enlisted as a Royal Air Force reservist during World War II.
-He was immediately sent to Great Britain where he flew the British-built Handley Page Halifax during the war.
-Later, he was transferred into the Royal Air Force Aeronautics division where he served as Technical Inspector, and was put in charge of aircraft electrical and system information, organising, testing, and evaluating aircraft.
-After World War II, Turowicz did not return to Communist Poland due to the negative official attitude towards those such as him, those who had served in the West (see also Polish Armed Forces in the West).